Dear Parents,

 Routine Procedures

 A morning routine is very important to the beginning of a productive day.
 You may drop off your child outside the class.
+They should place their lunch on the lunch cart and hang their backpack a hook outside our room.
 Classroom doors open at 8:10.
-They should place their lunch on the lunch cart and hang their backpack a hook outside our room.
 Upon entering the classroom, your child should hand in assignments, sharpen pencils, and be in their seats working on their morning assignment by 8:20.
 Resist the temptation to come into the classroom with them.

 Schedules